AFBI wishes to advise Northern Ireland sheep farmers that this is the peak risk period for Nematodirus worm infection in young lambs.

 For Nematodirus eggs to hatch they must experience a period of cold weather followed by warmer conditions.
 These conditions are usually achieved during the winter and spring of each year.
 Nematodirus eggs passed out by lambs in 2020 will generally have remained unhatched on the ground over the winter season.
 Given suitable conditions of moisture and temperature, eggs will undergo mass hatching in the spring of 2021, resulting in a high risk of infection for lambs.

-Using a forecasting system based on climate data, staff at the Institute have predicted that hatching of Nematodirus eggs has commenced, with 10% hatch happening between 21st and 23rd March 2020.
-The current meteorological readings indicate that peak hatching will take place during the second week of April 2020.
+Using a forecasting system based on climate data, staff at the Institute have predicted that hatching of Nematodirus eggs has commenced and current meteorological readings indicate that peak hatching will take place during first and second week of April 2021.

-Farmers should be aware that Nematodirus infection might be confused with coccidiosis, another disease which can cause severe scour in young lambs.
+Farmers should be aware that Nematodirus infection can be confused with coccidiosis, another disease which causes severe scour in young lambs.
 As the treatments for Nematodirus infection and coccidiosis are different, accurate diagnosis and treatment recommendation, through your veterinary surgeon, are essential.

 Nematodirus disease can be avoided or reduced in lambs by:

 - not grazing lambs on the same fields as those grazed by lambs of a similar age last year.

 - using anthelmintic drenches every 2 to 4 weeks.
 The interval between doses depends both on the particular anthelmintic used and the severity of infection.
 To date, only limited evidence has been found of drug resistance in Nematodirus to any of the available classes of anthelmintic.